 The tokenizer

-We’ll take a very simple approach here – given a sentence, our function returns a dictionary with words in the sentence as keys and counts of the words as values1.
+We’ll take a very simple approach here – given a sentence, our function returns a dictionary with words in the sentence as keys and counts of the words as values.
 We also define a helper function that adds counts to our result dictionaries.

 1